-- Information for which an extant copyright belongs to a third party (i.e. other than Oxfordshire County Council).
+- Information for which extant copyright belongs to a third party (i.e. other than Oxfordshire County Council).

 - Information subject to release under information access legislation – e.g. Freedom of Information Act 2000.
-(Once information has been made available under access legislation, then it will become eligible for re-use).
+(Once the information has been made available under access legislation, then it will become eligible for re-use).

 Review and complaints

 This statement is due to be reviewed in the event of any major service changes or in December 2022.
 If you have any queries or complaints about the re-use of Oxfordshire History Centre information, please contact us by email.